21 Training Tricks to Finish the Marathon on Your Bucket List

 Don’t push yourself too hard

 No matter how much you want to hit a certain time or keep up with your usual pace, give yourself to permission to slow down.
 Your safety is more important than any training goal.
 “A big surprise beginners have is when they get out there to run on a hot day and suffer a lot more and often slow down a great deal,” says Galloway.
 “There are more medical issues on hot days, and I’ll tell you it’s dangerous to push yourself too hard in any physical activity, but particularly distance running.”
 Slow your pace, and walk more during long runs so you don’t overheat.
+(Do you have chest pain when running?
+Here’s what it could mean.)

 Change your gait downhill